 One of the objectives of Sláinte agus Tiomáint is to promote mobility and to do this in a way that is consistent with safety on our roads.
 Once a driver is aware of any health aspects that impact on driving and follows the advice of their doctor, they can continue to drive in most cases.
+Included in this edition are driver information leaflets on Cardiac Conditions, Diabetes, Alcohol, Obstructive Sleep Apnoea Syndrome and Epilepsy and how these conditions can affect driving.
+Also included is an advisory leaflet for drivers who been treated recently in Hospital Emergency Departments.

 Sláinte agus Tiomáint forms one part of a broader information and communication campaign to increase awareness among medical professionals and the wider public about fitness to drive.
-Sláinte agus Tiomáint was developed by the National Programme Office for Traffic Medicine which has been established as a joint initiative between the Road Safety Authority and the Royal College of Physicians of Ireland.
-In developing the Guidelines, the National Programme Office for Traffic Medicine engaged widely with stakeholders to ensure that they reflect good practice.
+Sláinte agus Tiomáint was developed by the National Office for Traffic Medicine which has been established as a joint initiative between the Road Safety Authority and the Royal College of Physicians of Ireland.
+In developing the Guidelines, the National Office for Traffic Medicine engaged widely with stakeholders to ensure that they reflect good practice.